 The hazardous recyclables are collected from various industrial plants, commercial establishments, municipal facilities and municipal recycling centers, and institutional facilities (e.g., schools, hospitals) in Tennessee and other southeastern states.
-Once they are properly packaged, these hazardous recyclables are transported by truck to one of SRT's five Receiving Facilities in Johnson City, Memphis, Nashville, Kennesaw, GA, and Burlington, NC.
+Once they are properly packaged, these hazardous recyclables are transported by truck to one of SRT's five Receiving Facilities in Johnson City, Memphis, Nashville, Kennesaw and GA.
 From the Receiving Facilities, the mercury-containing lamps are transported by SRT to its Johnson City Processing Facility where they are processed for mercury recovery.
 Other hazardous recyclables are stored and accumulated (e.g., into more economically sized shipments), and subsequently shipped off-site to other legitimate reclaimers and recyclers.
 These material flow operations are graphically depicted in Figure I.

 SRT accepts and manages only materials for which legitimate recycling technologies and markets exist, and is helping in the development of these technologies and markets.
 SRT maintains records of each shipment of recyclable materials that are received, processed, and sent off-site, and can readily "track" a customer's recyclables via a unique Bill of Lading number.

 Ancillary services provided by SRT include transportation services and technical assistance.
 SRT is a Tennessee-permitted hazardous waste transporter and has trucks and trained drivers that can pick up properly packaged recyclables from its customers and transport them to its facilities in Memphis and/or Johnson City.
 SRT can assist its customers in understanding their regulatory responsibilities relating to their recyclable universal wastes, in identifying and obtaining proper packaging for the recyclable materials, and in properly marking and labeling such packages for transport.